cp3402-students/cp3402-2022-1-site-team11/deployment.md

 One hypervisor that was used was Mamp.
 Mamp was downloaded from https://www.mamp.info/en/downloads/
 After that, the surver was set up, wordpress was installed, and the website was created.
-Docker was also used.
-XAMPP was another environment used by one member for local development.
+Docker and XAMPP are other environments used by other members for local development.
 Some members worked directly on the staging site since their tasks were more easily implemented that way.

 A trello board was created to keep track of all tasks that need doing and manage the workflow.
 Tasks were assigned to each member at meetings to ensure that everyone knew what they had to do by the next meeting.